Page updated July 20th, 2020 at 4:11pm

 List of Diocese of San Jose Mass livestreams:

-For individual confession during our normal confession times, please locate one our priests or sisters outside to arrange.
-These confessions will take place outside, not in the confessions of the side hall.
+These confessions will take place outside next to the rectory building, not in the confessions of the side hall.
 Thank you!

 - Monday to Friday: 8:00am, 12:00noon, 5:15pm

 - Saturday: 8:00am, 3:30pm through the 7:00pm Mass

 - Sunday: during each of the Sunday Masses

 - We have the great joy of opening the church for Eucharistic Adoration once again!